francesco-fortunato/francesco-fortunato.github.io/_posts/2024-10-01-dqn-breakout.md

 title: How to Build a DQN to Play Atari Breakout (and Actually Get Good Results!)
 date: 2024-10-01 15:00:00
 description: An easy-to-follow guide on implementing a Deep Q-Network (DQN) for Atari Breakout.
-tags: DQN, Atari, Reinforcement Learning, Deep Learning
+tags: ["DQN", "Atari", "Reinforcement Learning", "Deep Learning"]
-categories: tutorials
+categories: tutorial
 pseudocode: true
 ---